FahdSeddik/IBM-Machine-Learning-Professional-Certificate/README.md

 This repo consists of my lab solutions, projects, and notebooks for IBM Machine Learning Professional Certificate on Coursera.

-# About this certificate
+# About the certificate
-This program consists of 6 courses that provide solid theoretical understanding and considerable practice of the main algorithms, uses, and best practices related to Machine Learning.
-This Professional Certificate has a strong emphasis on developing the skills that help advance a career in Machine Learning.
+The IBM Machine Learning Professional Certificate consists of 6 courses that provide solid theoretical understanding and considerable practice of the main algorithms, uses, and best practices related to Machine Learning.
+The Professional Certificate has a strong emphasis on developing the skills that help advance a career in Machine Learning.
 All the courses include a series of hands-on labs and final projects.

 Throughout this Professional Certificate, I gained exposure to a series of tools, libraries, cloud services, datasets, algorithms, assignments and projects that provide practical skills with applicability to Machine Learning jobs.
 These skills include:
 - Tools: Jupyter Notebooks and Watson Studio